prodeveloper/social-share/README.md

 Create a file at resources/lang/en/share.php with your choice of subject and body.
 URLs arguably have a maximum length of 2000 characters.

 Notice the use of *<?php echo $sep; ?>*.
 It's the only way to print out an unencoded ampersand (if configured that way).

+## Upgrades

+When the package is upgraded, changes to the config and views should be republished into your project:

+    php artisan vendor:publish --provider='Chencha\Share\ShareServiceProvider'

+Use source control to work out what has changed if you have customized the files.